jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 For a complete, always-current list of adjustable parameters, see the [TeamCode Tunable Directory](./TunableDirectory.md).
 It captures where each value lives, which game modes it influences, and how overlapping TeleOp/Auto tunables override one another.
+TeleOp driver preferences (startup states, rumble envelopes, eject behavior, etc.) now live in `config/` files, so you can retune match workflow without touching the OpMode source.

 ### AutoAim
 - **Enable:** Only when a goal AprilTag is visible.